selimnairb/EcohydroLib/README.txt

 - NHDPlusDB.sqlite (a tabular dataset containing other NHD data needed by EcohydrologyWorkflowLib).

+Make sure to edit your configuration file to include the absolute paths of these files (see below).

 For national NHD coverage, Catchment.sqlite is over 8 GB, and NHDPlusDB.sqlite is over 2 GB, so you will need a kernel and filesystem that has large file support to build and use these datasets.
 Also, it may take over an hour to create these datasets; 8 GB of memory or more is recommended to build the datasets efficiently.
 However, database setup is a one-time process, and you can use databases created on one machine on other machines, provided SQLite3 is installed.
 NHDPlusV2Setup.py creates each database with the indices needed by EcohydrologyWorkflowLib, so lookups are very fast.

 HYDRO1k North America